wlsong/PyLipID/README.rst

     * Detection of binding sites via calculating community structures in the interactions networks.
     * Analysis of lipid interactions with binding sites using a couple of metrics.
     * Calculation of lipid koff and residence time for protein residues and binding sites.
-    * Generation of representative bound poses for binding sites.
+    * Calculation of representative bound poses for binding sites.
     * Analysis of bound poses for binding sites via automated clustering scheme.
-    * Adoption of a dual-cutoff scheme to overcome the 'cage-rattling' effect of coarse-grained simulations.
+    * Adoption of a dual-cutoff scheme to overcome the 'rattling in cage' effect of coarse-grained simulations.
     * Generation of manuscript-ready figures for analysis.

 PyLipID can be used from Jupyter (former IPython, recommended), or by writing Python scripts.